An experiential learning program for aspiring entrepreneurs

 Applicants will be notified of selection one week after application deadline.

 The Ignition Lab is a non-credit opportunity sponsored by Pratt Institute’s Center for Career & Professional Development and participation is voluntary.
 All team members must be committed to carry out their share of the deliverables (as listed under Program Components), attend every session, and agree to the terms of the program.
 Teams must remain intact throughout the 7-month period.

-Info Sessions – Information sessions will be held in August and September on the Brooklyn campus, and one will be held at the Manhattan campus to introduce the program, help with team formation, and explain the application process.
+Info Sessions – Information sessions will be held in September on the Brooklyn campus, and one will be held at the Manhattan campus to introduce the program, help with team formation, and explain the application process.

 For times and locations, visit ccpd.pratt.edu/events.